appacademy/may-21-module-3-notes/week-08/day-03/study-guide.md

 1. `Pending` - the Promise object has not resolved.
 Once it does, the state of the Promise object may transition to either the fulfilled or rejected state.
+   - default state - when a Promise first gets created, its state will be pending
 2. `Fulfilled` - Whatever operation the Promise represented succeeded and your success handler will get called.
 Now that it's fulfilled, the Promise:
     - must not transition to any other state.